This is the Part 6 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 Planning Modes

-The following modes are available for both terraform plan
+The following modes are available for both terraform plan and terraform apply:

-command line
+-destroy command line

-command line option.The planning modes are all mutually-exclusive, so activating any non-default planning mode disables the "normal" planning mode.
+option.-refresh-only command line option.The planning modes are all mutually-exclusive, so activating any non-default planning mode disables the "normal" planning mode.

 Plan Customization Options